CPSC-449-Projects/project1/README.txt

 # Program #2 #

+- The server will serve at port 8080 as default.

 1. To run the program, command: $ python3 server.py

 2. The server is open to wait for the client's request with the following messages: